Colourful Copenhagen

 Olufsvej

-Olufsvej is just one single street, but if you don’t have a lot of time in Copenhagen, this is the street to visit for a truly local feel.
+Olufsvej is just one single street, but if you don’t have a lot of time in the city, this is the best street in Copenhagen to visit for a truly local feel.

 Not two of them are alike and if you come by in the summer, many of them are decorated with gorgeous flowers.

-And while you’re here, do yourself a favour and swing by Olufs ice cream shop to treat yourself to an Italian popsicle (including a few vegan ones).
+And while you’re here, do yourself a favour and swing by Olufs ice cream shop to treat yourself to an Italian-style ice lolly (including a few vegan ones).

 Kartoffelrækkerne

-It’s a residential area in Østerbro consisting of 480 houses in total and a few of our friends actually grew up in beautiful houses on these quiet streets.
+It’s a residential area in Østerbro consisting of around 480 houses, and a few of our friends actually grew up in beautiful houses on these quiet streets.

 You’ll find a few coloured ones in Webersgade, J. A. Schwartz Gade and Voldmestergade.